Virgin Australia CEO negotiating terms of exit with new owner Bain -sources

 SYDNEY, Oct 15 (Reuters) - Virgin Australia Holdings Ltd VAH.AX Chief Executive Paul Scurrah is negotiating the terms of his exit with the airline's new owner Bain Capital, two people familiar with the matter told Reuters.

-Local media reports said Scurrah had clashed with Bain about the strategy for Australia's second-biggest airline and was trying to steer it away from becoming a budget carrier.
+Scurrah had clashed with Bain about the strategy for Australia's second-biggest airline and wanted to maintain a more premium offering than desired by the U.S. private equity firm, said the people, who were not authorised to speak with media.

-On Wednesday, a major employee union said it had suspended bargaining talks with the Brisbane-based airline, pending clarification on Scurrah's status.

 Bain still plans to keep Virgin's lounges and business-class offering in contrast to reports that it would become a budget carrier, though not as premium a level as that desired by Scurrah, one of the people said.